Upcoming DC Movies: What's Next For Batman, Superman, Wonder Woman And More

 (Image credit: Warner Bros Pictures)

-One of DC Comics’ darkest characters, John Constantine, has undergone a few different onscreen iterations – including a gender-swapped version in Netflix’s The Sandman.
+One of DC Comics’ darkest characters, John Constantine, has been adapted for screen a number of times, including as a gender-swapped version in one of the best DC TV shows on Netflix, The Sandman.
 The first and, arguably, the most recognizable was from a self-titled 2005 cult favorite starring Keanu Reeves.

 J.J.
 Abrams-Ta-Nehisi Coates Superman Movie (TBA)